Ccm19 cluster

-In principle, CCM19 can also be operated in a cluster without any problems.
-The CCM19-Cloud also runs in a high-availability-cluster with a load balancer and various servers behind it, which together carry the load.
-We generally recommend the use of Ansible for the management of the server(s).
+-# CCM19 in a High-Availability Cluster - In general, CCM19 can also be operated in a cluster without any issues.
+The CCM19-Cloud also runs in a high-availability-cluster with a load balancer and various servers behind it that share the load.
+In general, we recommend using Ansible to manage the server(s).

-This technology can also be mapped with the standard agency-version, but requires a few adjustments.
+This technology can also be implemented with the standard agency-version, though it requires a few minor adjustments.

-Basically, you have to decide which structure you want to use.
-CCM19 runs both with a file-based approach with JSON-files or with a MongoDB.
+Essentially, you need to decide which structure you want to use.
+CCM19 runs with either a file-based approach using JSON-files or with a MongoDB.

-If you are planning to manage more than 1000 domains at some point, you should work directly with a MongoDB - even if you are only using one server to start with.
-Moving from JSON to MongoDB is not trivial and requires a lot of work.
+If you plan to manage more than 1,000 domains at some point, you should work directly with a MongoDB—even if you’re only using one server to start.
+Migrating from JSON to MongoDB is not trivial and requires a significant amount of work.

-For the installation and administration, we assume that the servers used have an Apache web server with PHP.
-If MongoDB is used, this database must of course also be installed with the corresponding PHP libs.
-Please note that the requirements in terms of traffic are high and optimize access on your servers accordingly.
+For installation and administration, we assume that the servers used have an Apache web server with PHP.
+If you’re using MongoDB, this database must of course also be installed along with the corresponding PHP libraries.
+Please note that the traffic requirements are high, so optimize access accordingly on your servers.

 It makes sense to use

-• Caching-module for Apache, cache-memory in RAM e.g. tmpfs
+- Caching-module for Apache, Cache-storage in RAM, e.g., tmpfs

-• Optimization of kernel-settings, e.g. number of max. possible processes, number of possible connections via the network card
+- Optimization of kernel-settings, such as the maximum number of processes and the number of connections allowed via the network card

 A file-based cluster is possible with distributed file systems such as GlusterFS.

-For this, the .env.local must be added to the ccm19-Zip-file before installation:
+To do this, you must add the .env.local file to the ccm19-Zip-file before installation:

-First, the cluster-members.
-This is necessary so that the instances in the cluster can synchronize their caches, for example.
-For example, in the case of two cluster-members at 192.168.0.4 and 192.168.0.5, where the CCM19-installation is installed directly in the HTTP-root:
+First, add the cluster-members.
+This is necessary so that the instances in the cluster can, for example, synchronize their caches.
+For example, with two cluster-members at 192.168.0.4 and 192.168.0.5, where the CCM19-installation is installed directly in the HTTP-root on each:

 APP_CLUSTER_PEERS='http://192.168.0.4 http://192.168.0.5'

-Several URLs are separated by spaces, but it also works with just one.
-In principle, only the URLs of the other instances in the cluster are required.
+Multiple URLs are separated by spaces, but it also works with just one.
+In principle, you only need the URLs of the other instances in the cluster.

 APP_BUNDLE_VAR=1

-This indicates that the central data is stored in the directoryvar/config-bundle .
-This directory must then be kept synchronized between all instances via e.g. GlusterFS.
+This specifies that the central data is stored in the directory var/config-bundle .
+This directory must then be kept synchronized across all instances, for example, via GlusterFS.

-Thesession_save_path()should then be placed in the directory /var/config-bundle/tmp/.
-This allows you to log in and the login status is retained even when changing access to the different cluster-parts.
+The session_save_path() should then be set to the directory /var/config-bundle/tmp/.
+This allows you to log in, and your login status is preserved even when switching between the different cluster components-.

 Cluster with MongoDB

-The installation with MongoDB is already carried out via the installation-interface and does not require any special settings.
-We recommend setting up the MongoDB-replicas directly on the web servers on which CCM19 is also installed.
-This means that read access can always take place directly via Unix-domain-sockets, which significantly speeds up access.
+Installation with MongoDB is handled through the installation-interface and does not require any special configuration.
+We recommend setting up MongoDB-replicas directly on the web servers where CCM19 is also installed.
+This ensures that read access always occurs directly via Unix-domain-sockets, which significantly speeds up access.

-The .env.local must also be added to all instances in the cluster for this variant (see above for details):
+With this configuration as well, the .env.local file must be updated on all instances in the cluster (see above for details):

 APP_CLUSTER_PEERS='http://192.168.1.2 http://192.168.1.1'

-For maximum reliability, the addresses of all MongoDB-replicas should also be specified in preference order in the .env.local of each cluster-instance.
-For example, for two MongoDB-replicas on 192.168.1.1 and 192.168.1.2 each on port 27017, additionally accessible via the Unix-domain-socket "/var/run/mongodb/mongod.sock" on the respective web server:
+For maximum reliability, the addresses of all MongoDB-replicas should also be specified in order of preference in the .env.local file for each cluster instance.
+For example, if there are two MongoDB-replicas at 192.168.1.1 and 192.168.1.2, each on port 27017, and additionally accessible via the Unix-domain-socket "/var/run/mongodb/mongod.sock" on the respective web server:

 APP_MONGODB_CONNECTION_STRING='mongodb://user:password@%2Frun%2Fmongodb%2Fmongod.sock,192.168.1.1:27017,192.168.1.2:27017'

-The initial configuration of a MongoDB-Replica-cluster is explained in detail in the MongoDB documentation and is therefore not covered further here.
+The initial configuration of a MongoDB-Replica-cluster is explained in detail in the MongoDB documentation and will therefore not be covered further here.

-By default, tasks to be executed regularly (cronjobs) are triggered by randomly selected frontend-requests.
-In a cluster-installation, this can lead to some cronjobs being triggered too rarely, depending on the distribution of requests to the servers.
+By default, tasks to be executed regularly (cron jobs) are triggered by randomly selected frontend-requests.
+In a cluster-installation, this can result in some cron jobs being triggered too infrequently, depending on how requests are distributed across the servers.

-We therefore recommend setting up server-side cron jobs in clusters (e.g. in the crontab or as a systemd-timer) in which bin/console app:cron:run -- timeout 15 is executed on each instance every 2-5 minutes.
-The timeout-parameter specifies the maximum runtime of each run.
-The cron jobs should be set up in such a way that they are staggered and preferablynotrun exactly simultaneously on all servers.
+Therefore, we recommend setting up server-side cron jobs in clusters (e.g., in the crontab or as a systemd-timer) where bin/console app:cron:run -- timeout 15 is executed on each instance every 2-5 minutes.
+The - parameter specifies the maximum runtime for each run.
+The cron jobs should be configured so that they run staggered and, if possible, not exactly simultaneously on all servers.

-As soon as the server-side cronjobs have been set up and tested, the frontend-triggering of the cronjobs can be deactivated by an entry in .env.local:
+Once the server-side cron jobs have been set up and tested, the frontend-can disable the triggering of these cron jobs by adding an entry to .env.local:

 APP_CRON_MODE=server